Core Concepts

 An organization is the top-level account structure in FunnelFox.
 An organization can contain multiple projects.
 Think of it as your company account where you manage billing.Project

 A project is a container for your funnels.
 You might have separate projects for different apps, brands, or products.
-Each project gets its own unique domainproject.fnlfx.com
+Each project gets its own unique domainproject.fnlfx.com and shares

 team members, configuration settings, and analytics data.

-where users can access it.
+users can access it.

 Experiment